 Common Furnace Smells

 This one is pretty straightforward: if you smell sulfur or rotten egg odor coming from your furnace or vents, you may have a natural gas issue.
-Regardless of whether the smell comes from your vents or from the furnace itself, shut the unit off immediately.
+Whether the smell comes from your vents or from the furnace itself, shut the unit off immediately.
 Leave your home as quickly as you can, making sure to turn the gas off on the way out if possible.
-Call your gas company — they will be able to safely shut the gas off to your home so that a technician can diagnose the issue.
+Then, call your gas company — they will be able to safely shut the gas off to your home so that a technician can diagnose the issue.

-Natural gas leaks can be the result of a cracked or otherwise damaged heat exchanger or due to issues with the gas line itself.
+Natural gas leaks can result from a cracked or otherwise damaged heat exchanger or due to issues with the gas line itself.
 In either case, don’t try to diagnose the leak yourself.
-Trained technicians have the equipment and knowledge to fix whatever’s wrong safely, once the gas has been turned off.
+Instead, trained technicians have the equipment and knowledge to safely fix whatever’s wrong once the gas has been turned off.

 Dusty Burning Smell